News & Stories

-Lots stories are being written about air pollution, and lots of claims are being made about how it affects you and how you can protect yourself.
+Lots of stories are being written about air pollution, and lots of claims are being made about how it affects you and how you can protect yourself.
 But how do you know what stories to trust?
 We've put together 5 tips for what to look out for when you read stories about air pollution.

 1. Does the article refer to a report to back up its claims?

-Can you see a link to the actual report – if so is it just a one off study or does it sound as though it’s part of a bigger review?
+Can you see a link to the actual report – if so, is it just a one-off study or does it sound as though it’s part of a bigger review?

 2. Who is behind the study it refers to?

 Have you heard of the people or organisation quoted, does the research reference an academic organisation you have heard off – or could it just be a PR stunt?
-Check that the links look right and there aren’t little errors which reveal it to be untrustworthy.
+Check that the links look right and there aren’t little errors that reveal it to be untrustworthy.

 3. How fantastical and radical is the claim that is being made?